 Tip from a local: Avoid derbies as there might be hooligans.

 Drinking caipirinha on the beach is basically synonymous with a Brazil vacation.

-Lime, sugar, local rum, and ice.
+Lime, sugar, cachaça, and ice.
 These are the only ingredients in a caipirinha, the refreshing national drink that most Brazilians love.

-Across the country, other variations are popularly served as well, such as with vodka instead of rum.
-But if you want to taste the authentic caipirinha, order it with the rum 51 Pirassununga.
+Across the country, other variations are popularly served as well, such as with vodka instead of cachaça.
+But if you want to taste the authentic caipirinha, order it with the cachaça 51 Pirassununga or Ypioca.

-In Brazil, rum is also called cachaça, and in many bars, other local brands are served.
+In Brazil, many bars serve plenty of reputable brands of this spirit.
 If you’re not tipsy yet, order a couple of caipirinhas one with each recommended cachaça.
+You will love it.